3D Neural Scene Representations for Visuomotor Control: Experiments

-\textbf{Dynamic Prediction and Novel View Synthesis.} Conditioned on a scene representation and an input action sequence, our dynamics model $f_\text{dyn}$ can iteratively predict the evolution of the scene representations.
+Conditioned on a scene representation and an input action sequence, our dynamics model $f_\text{dyn}$ can iteratively predict the evolution of the scene representations.
 Our decoder can then take the predicted state representation and reconstruct the corresponding visual observation from a query viewpoint. \fig{fig:quali_dynamics} shows that our model can accurately predict the future and perform novel view synthesis on four environments involving both fluid and rigid objects, suggesting its usefulness in trajectory optimization.
 Please check our video results in the supplementary material for better visualization.